List of Shortland Street characters introduced in 2017

 Shortland Street is a New Zealand television soap opera.
 It was first broadcast on 25 May 1992 and currently airs on television network TVNZ 2.
 The following is a list of characters that appeared on the show in 2017 by order of first appearance.
-All characters are introduced by the shows executive producer Maxine Fleming.
+All characters are introduced by the show's executive producer Maxine Fleming.
 The 25th season of Shortland Street began airing on 16 January 2017 and concluded on 18 December 2017.

 Mason Coutts

 Mason Coutts, played by Colin Moy, made his first appearance in January 2017.
-Mason is Moy's second role on the show, having played Brett Valentine in 2004.
+Mason is Moy's third role on the show, having played David in 1995 and Brett Valentine in 2004.